fjavierlh/front-end-test/README.md

 - `normalize.css` to normalize css for browsers
 - `react-autocomplete-hint` to search autocompletion
 - `react-router-dom` to create app routing
-- `styled-components` to apply style to components
+- `styled-components` to apply styles to components

 ## Available Scripts